 Alex assists life science and technology companies of all sizes with a wide variety of domestic and foreign intellectual property matters.
-Alex’s practice includes the preparation and prosecution of patent applications as well as strategic patent counseling in the form of invalidity, infringement, and non-infringement analyses, product clearance studies, and due diligence investigations.
+Alex’s practice includes the preparation and prosecution of patent applications as well as strategic patent counseling in the form of invalidity and infringement analyses, product clearance studies, and due diligence investigations.
 He also has experience with trademark registration, post-grant proceedings, and patent litigation, including before the US International Trade Commission.
 Alex’s experience covers a wide range of technologies, including medical devices, secondary batteries, fuel cells, solar panels, consumer products, manufacturing equipment, software, and electronics.

 Before joining Mintz, Alex was an associate in the Boston office of an international law firm.
 In that role, he handled patent and trademark prosecution, litigation, and patent office matters related to medical devices and complex technologies, including laser-driven light sources, wireless cameras, automated validation software, and machine vision systems.